zkmkarlsruhe/museum-label/README.md

 The display component runs the proximity sensor and acts as the front end for the museum label.

+### Setup

+1. Python dependencies (easy)
+2. TF-Luna hardware (medium)

+_The default system is a Raspberry Pi but the display can also be run on macOS with the TF-Luna sensor connected via a USB serial port adapter._

+See `SETUP_RPI.md` for details on setting up a Raspberry Pi to run the display component.

+#### Python

+Install the display Python dependencies, run:

+     make display

+### Usage

 Start the display with default settings via:

     ./display.sh